(Image Source, Huffington Post, http://www.huffingtonpost.com/john-g-taft/the-warren-buffett-effect_b_5577685.html, [Accessed 19 Feb, 2017])

 One of our favorite investors at The Acquirer’s Multiple is Warren Buffett.

 As a value investor, one of the most important free investing resources is Buffett’s Berkshire Hathaway shareholder letters.
 Each contains hidden gems of value investing wisdom.

 One of my favorite gems is in the 2002 shareholder letter in which Buffett describes derivatives as ‘financial weapons of mass destruction’, carrying dangers that, while now latent, are potentially lethal.
-It’s a must read for all investors.
+It’s a must-read for all investors.

-Here’s an excerpt for that shareholder letter:
+An excerpt for that shareholder letter:

 Charlie and I are of one mind in how we feel about derivatives and the trading activities that go with them: We view them as time bombs, both for the parties that deal in them and the economic system.
 Having delivered that thought, which I’ll get back to, let me retreat to explaining derivatives, though the explanation must be general because the word covers an extraordinarily wide range of financial contracts.

 Essentially, these instruments call for money to change hands at some future date, with the amount to be determined by one or more reference items, such as interest rates, stock prices or currency values.
 If, for example, you are either long or short an S&P 500 futures contract, you are a party to a very simple derivatives transaction – with your gain or loss derived from movements in the index.
 Derivatives contracts are of varying duration (running sometimes to 20 or more years) and their value is often tied to several variables.

 Unless derivatives contracts are collateralized or guaranteed, their ultimate value also depends on the creditworthiness of the counterparties to them.
 In the meantime, though, before a contract is settled, the counterparties record profits and losses – often huge in amount – in their current earnings statements without so much as a penny changing hands.